 There are a number of award-winning rivers to fly fish in the Abingdon area.
 Whitetop Laurel Creek is a favorite among fishermen and women.

-5. Hike the Great Channels -A One Of A Kind Experience
+5. Hike the Great Channels of VA -A One Of A Kind Experience

 Be sure to take note of where you enter the Channels so you don’t get turned around or lost within the labyrinth.